Davvos11/reisplanner/Readme.md

 ### reisplanner-gtfs
 Downloads the static and realtime GTFS information from ovapi and parses it into the sqlite database.
+This also contains the type definitions for the GTFS objects.

 The programs downloads the data initially, then updates the realtime data every minute and static data every day after 3:00 UTC.